emilydolson/phylotrackpy/joss/paper.md

 The Phylotrack project provides libraries for tracking and analyzing phylogenies in *in silico* evolution.
 The project is composed of 1) Phylotracklib: a header-only C++ library, developed under the umbrella of the Empirical project [@ofria2020empirical], and 2) Phylotrackpy: a Python wrapper around Phylotracklib, created with Pybind11 [@pybind11].
 Both components supply a public-facing API to attach phylogenetic tracking to digital evolution systems, as well as a stand-alone interface for measuring a variety of popular phylogenetic topology metrics [@tuckerGuidePhylogeneticMetrics2017].
-The underlying algorithm design prioritizes efficiency, allowing Phylotrack to support large agent populations with rapid generational turnover.
+The underlying algorithm design prioritizes efficiency, allowing Phylotrack to support agent populations numbering in the tens of thousands with rapid generational turnover.
 The underlying C++ implementation ensures fast, memory-efficient performance, with multiple explicit features (e.g., phylogeny pruning and abstraction, etc.) for reducing the memory footprint of phylogenetic information.

 # Statement of Need